-- For maximum breadth of observation we try to observe each single thing in more than one way - This is called triangulation (approach target from different directions) - Kinds: - data triangulation: different data sources - investigator triangulation: different observers or evaluators - theory triangulation: interpret observations from point of view of multiple competing theories - methodological triangulation: complement case study by surveys, experiments etc.
+- For maximum breadth of observation we try to observe each single thing in more than one way - (no mathematics are involved) - This is called triangulation (approach target from different directions) - Kinds:

+- 1. data triangulation: different data sources

+- 2. investigator triangulation: different observers or evaluators - 3. theory triangulation: interpret observations from point of view of multiple competing theories - 4. methodological triangulation: complement case study by surveys, experiments etc.